William Butcher

-William James Burchell Butcher (24 July 1858 – 24 May 1944), Australian politician, was a Member of the Western Australian Legislative Assembly for twelve years.
+William James Burchell Butcher (24 July 1858 – 24 May 1944) was an Australian politician who was a member of the Western Australian Legislative Assembly.

 Born in Richmond, Tasmania on 24 July 1858, William Butcher was the son of squatter and landowner Edward William Burchell Butcher, and Maria Susan née Schaw.
 He was educated at private schools in Melbourne, Victoria.

 In 1876, Butcher's father joined with other Victorian investors in forming the Murchison River Squatting Company.
 The following year Butcher, his father and his brother Charles John Hunt Butcher emigrated to Western Australia, establishing Barrington Station in the Murchison district.
 In 1878 Butcher took part in an exploring expedition that aimed to find a shorter route to port from the Lower Gascoyne district, where he later purchased land.
 He later also bought Boolathana Station near Carnarvon in partnership with John Brockman, whose niece Margaret Harriet Brockman he married on 5 November 1892.
 They had three sons and five daughters.

 Butcher became a Justice of the Peace in 1898.
 On 24 April 1901, he was elected to the Legislative Assembly seat of Gascoyne as an independent, succeeding George Hubble who had not contested the election.
 He sat as a Liberal after 1905, holding the seat until the election of 3 October 1911, when he was defeated by John McDonald.
 He contested for a seat in the Australian Senate in the elections of 31 May 1913 and 15 September 1914, but was unsuccessful.
 On 12 November 1915, he won the Legislative Assembly seat of Roebourne in a by-election called because of the still-unexplained abandonment of the seat by Joseph Gardiner.
 The by-election was a crucial one for John Scaddan's Labor government, with Butcher's win erasing its two-seat majority.
 He held the seat until the election of 18 October 1917, which he did not contest.